Neighbourhood shopping centres in Montreal: Boulevard Shopping Centre

 Le Boulevard Shopping Centre is a small indoor shopping centre at the corner of Jean-Talon East and Pie-IX Boulevard in Montreal.
 The mall was officially inaugurated on September 29, 1953, with 32 stores.
 It was the third shopping centre built in the Montreal area, preceded by Norgate and Village Champlain.

 Le Boulevard is built in the shape of a L and is composed of 70 stores.
 The former The Bay store (originally Morgan's) and Metro Plus (originally Steinberg's) each border a side of the mall, with Canadian Tire (formerly Pascal's) being in the middle.
-Geographically, Le Boulevard is situated partly in the Saint-Michel neighbourhood and partly in the former city of Saint-Leonard.
+Geographically, Le Boulevard is situated partly in the Saint-Michel neighbourhood and partly in the former city of Saint-Léonard.
 The mall is just a block north of the Rosemont neighbourhood.

-Le Boulevard is managed by Crofton Moore.
-The mall underwent extensive renovations in the 2000s.
-New tenants in the revitalized centre include Urban Planet, Dollarama, La Senza, Tim Hortons, Jean Coutu, Lunetterie New Look, and others.
-Longtime tenants of the mall include the Royal Bank of Canada.
+Le Boulevard was previously managed by Crofton Moore.

 The Bay closed its Le Boulevard location on September 14, 2018, a few days shy of the store's 65th anniversary.
-Its first floor was occupied by a Surplus RD furniture store, but closed in 2021.
+Its first floor was occupied by a Surplus RD furniture store, but closed in 2022.
+Surplus RD has since been replaced by an Urban Planet store.